-EAST LIVERPOOL – The Lou Holtz/Upper Ohio Valley Hall of Fame has announced those selected to be inducted June 4 at St. Florian Hall in Wintersville.
+EAST LIVERPOOL –The Lou Holtz/Upper Ohio Valley Hall of Fame has announced those selected to be inducted at ceremonies Monday, June 4, at St. Florian Hall in Wintersville.

 The 2018 Lifetime Achievement Award will go to the late Dale Baird, who came to the Upper Ohio Valley from Illinois and made it his home, training horses at what was then Waterford Park and would become Mountaineer Resort.
 He logged an unprecedented 9,445 career wins, landing a spot in the Guinness Book of World Records.